-April 2020 – The Full Self-Driving (FSD) Beta has been underway since late last year, allowing a small set of testers to experience the future of Autopilot on city streets.
+July 2021 – The Full Self-Driving update, aka FSD Beta, has been underway since late last year, allowing a small set of Beta testers to experience the future of Autopilot on city streets.
 Elon has stated that at some point, a “Download Beta” button would be made available to other users who would like to test it out.

-However, due to significant architectural software changes, primarily focusing more on the camera and vision system (rather than vision + radar), Elon now believes that the button is likely to be made available in June along with a subscription service in May:
+However, due to significant architectural software changes, primarily focusing more on the camera and vision system (rather than vision + radar), Elon now believes that the button is likely to be made available in August.

 FSD Beta Overview